Illinois Confederation: Interactions with Europeans

-It is thought that when the French first encountered the Illiniwek tribes, there were as many as 10,000 members living in a vast area stretching from Lake Michigan out to the heart of Iowa and as far south as Arkansas.
-In the 1670s, the French found a village of the Kaskaskia in the Illinois River valley (the later site of present-day Utica), a village of Peoria in present-day Iowa (near the later site of Keokuk), and a village of the Michigamea in northeast Arkansas.
+When the French first encountered the Illiniwek tribes, as many as 10,000 members were thought to be living in a vast area stretching from Lake Michigan west to the heart of Iowa and as far south as Arkansas.
+In the 1670s, the French found a village of the Kaskaskia, in the Illinois River Valley (the later site of present-day Utica), a village of Peoria in present-day Iowa (near the later site of Keokuk), and a village of the Michigamea in northeast Arkansas.

 The Kaskaskia village, also known as the Grand Village of the Illinois, was the largest and best-known village of the Illinois tribes.
-In 1675 the French established a Catholic mission, called the Mission of the Immaculate Conception of the Blessed Virgin, and a fur trading post near the village.
+In 1675, the French established a Catholic mission, called the Mission of the Immaculate Conception of the Blessed Virgin, and a fur-trading post near the village.
 The population increased to about 6,000 people in about 460 houses.
 Before long, however, Eurasian infectious diseases and the ongoing Beaver Wars brought high mortality to the Illiniwek, causing their population to plummet over the coming decades.

-The French named the area Pays de Illinois, or "Illinois country", which came to be a common name in referring to the homeland of the Illinois.
+The French named the area Pays des Illinois (meaning "country of the Illinois [plural"), which came to be a common name in referring to the homeland of the Illinois.
 The early French explorers, including Louis Jolliet, Jacques Marquette and René-Robert Cavelier, Sieur de La Salle, produced accounts that documented the first discovery of the Illinois.
 Because of these developments, the Illinois tribes became well known to European explorers.
 European colonization, values, and religion began to affect the tribes.